-Professor Parker’s research group is advancing the state of the science in environmental engineering and chemistry to address emerging challenges relating to water quality, agriculture, and energy.
+Professor Parker’s research group is advancing the state of the science in engineering and chemistry to address emerging environmental challenges.
 The group’s ultimate goal is to predict contaminant behavior in environmental systems and to optimize strategies to minimize the risk posed by these contaminants to human and ecosystem health.
-More information is available by following the project links.

 Several of our current research projects are redefining the scope of environmental chemistry and engineering to enable the safe and sustainable use of next-generation biotechnology products.
 We also apply our expertise in complex reaction pathways to develop new approaches to treat contaminants in water.
 We use both chemistry and molecular biology techniques to work in these highly interdisciplinary research areas.